 Figure 2.
 Screen-print of Sick-Sicker model user interface.

-The title panel contains the title “Sick Sicker Model in Shiny”, the sidebar panel contains two numeric inputs and a slider input (“Treatment Cost”, “PSA runs”, “Initial Age”) and an Action Button (“Run / update model”).
+The title panel contains the title “Sick Sicker Model in Shiny”, the sidebar panel contains two numeric inputs and a slider input (“Treatment Cost”, “PSA runs”, “Initial Age”) and an action button (“Run / update model”).
 The values of the inputs have ID tags (names), which are recognised and used by the server function, we denote these with the prefix “SI” to indicate they are ’Shiny Input’ objects ( SI_c_Trt, SI_n_sim, SI_n_age_init).
-Note that this is an addition of the coding framework provided by Alarid-Escudero et al., (2019).
 The action button also has an ID, this is not an input into the model wrapper f_wrapper so we leave out the SI and call it run_model.

 The main panel contains two objects that have been output from the server: tableOutput(“SO_icer_table”) is a table of results, and plotOutput(“SO_CE_plane”) is a cost-effectiveness plane plot.
 It is important that the format (e.g. tableOutput) matches the format of the object from the server (e.g. SO_icer_table).
 Again, the SO prefix reflects the fact that these are Shiny Outputs.
 The two h3() functions are simply headings, which appear as “Results Table” and “Cost-effectiveness Plane”.